 Weaknesses

-Critics of duration gap analysis argue that:
+Critics of duration gap analysis argue that the process is:

 What is Repricing Gap Analysis?